venkatra/lambdasnowflake/README.md

  considerations to when adopting.
 We have developed AWS Lambda in python also communicating with snowflake and doing simillar functionality at our client engagements too.

- If you liked this write-up please :+1: it.
+ Share this blog, If you :+1: it.